Sovereign AI

 The Sovereign Deployment Layer

-A Modular AI Factory is a self-powered, containerized AI infrastructure unit that integrates compute, energy generation, cooling, and secure operation into one deployable system — operational within weeks, independent of the local grid.
+A SOVPOWER AI Factory is a modular AI data center system that integrates compute, energy generation, cooling, and secure operation into one deployable system — operational within weeks, independent of the local grid.

 Air-gap capability is an architectural option for institutions that need AI capacity inside their own legal, operational, and security perimeter.